We welcome volunteers on many of our wards and departments

 - To provide information on all local amenities such as toilets, restaurants, public transport etc

-Volunteers help to provide a mobile library service to patients.
+Volunteers help to provide an inhouse library room and mobile library service to patients.
 This includes:

 - Selecting books and loading a trolley to take to the wards

-- Issuing books to patients and acceptting returns
+- Issuing books to patients and accepting returns

 - Shelving books